Animal Assisted Therapy

 When you’ve spent years feeling alone in your pain, it can be hard to open up—especially if support has felt cold, clinical, or disconnected in the past.

-Animals offer something different.
+Dogs offer us something different.

 They don’t ask you to explain or justify your feelings.